A big question for me last year and one I continue to ask myself as I train for my first 50k in July: when does running get easier?

 It happens to the best of us – when running takes a dip, you mainline Netflix and your favourite pair of running shoes gravitate to the back of the wardrobe.
 You look on your scales – perhaps the numbers haven’t changed much but your clothes are a little tighter and you start feeling soggier around the edges.

 And I’m not alone.
-The lovely Amanda who I met up with for lunch yesterday is in a post-marathon funk.
-The issue, and one many of us share, is training for a marathon is hard.
-But when it only feels like work, that’s when it becomes drudgery.
+The lovely Amanda who I’d met up with for lunch the day before was in a post-marathon funk.
+The issue, and one many of us share, is training for a marathon or indeed any race is hard.
+But when starts to feel like work, that’s when it becomes drudgery.
 And the result?
 Running loses its joy and once the marathon is over, running comes to a grinding halt.

-I can’t blame anything nearly as impressive as a marathon.
-While I deferred London this year because of issues with my lower back, it didn’t rule out running totally.
+Last year I couldn’t blame anything nearly as impressive as a marathon.
+While I deferred London because of issues with my lower back, it didn’t rule out running totally.
 Instead, life got in the way as it’s apt to do every now and again.
 I did keep running but fewer miles and slower and slower.
-Earlier in the year I was in Brisbane, and did run!

-But I’m getting out of the funk and moving on.
+But I got out of that funk and moved on.
 I decided it’s too much hard work being miserable.